KamalAbdali/PolymathKeyboardWin/distrib/readme-win.txt

 ﻿Brief Instructions for Installing the US-Polymath Keyboard Layout

-A. "US-PolymathKeyboardWin.pdf" is a compact one-page keyboard map.
+A. "US-PolymathKeyboardWinLnx.pdf" is a compact one-page keyboard map.
 Print a copy for reference, and save this file on the Desktop or in some folder where you can find it easily.